JustASpeedrunner/screenctrl/README.md

 cargo run --release
 ```

 Note: it does still print brightnessctl outputs to the terminal if you launch it from one.
-If this is an issue, launch with ``nohup cargo run --release``
+If this is an issue, install ``nohup`` and launch the program with ``nohup cargo run --release``.
+Or ``nohup /path/to/screenctrl``.

 Once built, you may move the resulting binary (located at ``target/release/screenctrl``) wherever you like.
 If you'd like it to be launchable from anywhere, you can place it in any directory in your ``$PATH``.